DAIC-tud/docs/content/en/docs/manual/software/installing-software.md

 Now, you can install your own versions of libraries and programs, or create entire environments as descibed above.

 {{% alert title="Stop!" color="warning" %}}
-You are limited to 8GB of data in your home directoy.
-Installing a full development environement for PyTorch can easily exceed 12 GB; Therefore, it is recommeneded to install only tools and libraries that you really need on the login nodes via this route.
-Instead, use `Apptainer` to create container files containing all dependencies.
+You are limited to a fixed quota in your `$HOME` directory (see [system specifications](/docs/system/#personal-storage-aka-home-folder)).
+Installing a full development environment (e.g. for PyTorch) can easily exceed this quota.
+Therefore, it is recommended to install only essential tools and libraries in your `$HOME` directory.
+For larger environments, consider installing them in a [project](/docs/system/#project-storage) (preferred) or [group](/docs/system/#group-storage) share.
 {{% /alert %}}

 ## Using binaries